 - If your loved one is religious, make sure they have their religious texts of choice, plus any associated items or prayer aids, such as a rosary, shawl, crucifix, etc.

 - Provide a labeled tote or bin of supplies for their favorite art or craft, like knitting, crocheting or painting.
 Adult coloring has become incredibly popular with the senior population lately.
 They may enjoy one of these books and a set of colored pencils.

-- For puzzle masters, large-print books of word-finds, crossword puzzles and Sudoku and jigsaw puzzles are a must.
+- For puzzle masters, consider packing large-print books of word-finds, crossword puzzles and Sudoku as well as classic jigsaw puzzles.
 Decks of cards and smaller board games can also help pass the time or provide a structured activity for when younger family members come to visit.

 - If your loved one enjoys writing and receiving letters, make sure to provide them with the materials they need.
 A couple of pens/pencils, a notepad or some stationary, an address book, return address labels and stamps are all musts.
 Even if they do not send or receive mail often, it’s good to keep a few writing instruments and some paper on hand just in case.

 - An attractive wall calendar that is clearly marked with family members’ birthdays, holidays, visits and important events is a useful addition to a senior’s room.
 Even if they have difficulty keeping track of time, the staff and their visitors might be able to reference it and remind them of upcoming events and activities.

 - A visitors’ book where people can sign in and say what they did together might be a nice way to remember visits and family time.
 An example of an entry could be: Saturday, April 16: Jennifer & Brian visited with you and took you outside to see the spring blooms and listen to the birds.
 We all drank lemonade on the porch and talked about gardening.